Does the Bible condone slavery? Part 1

 Appendix A: Historical summary of usage of the word “Jew”.

 The Hebew word translated “Jew” in the Bible originally meant the tribe of Judah and the kingdom of Judah.
 Judah’s father Israel died in about 1680BC.
 So the name “Judah” originated in the 17th century BC.
-With the destruction of the northern kingdom of Israel, the kingdom of Judah became the sole Jewish state and the term word was applied to all Israelites.
+With the destruction of the northern kingdom of Israel in 722 BC, the kingdom of Judah became the sole Jewish state and the name was applied to all Israelites.
 The Hebrew name for “Judean” (or “Jew”) appears in the Bible from about 600BC.
 This name was also applied to those who were dispersed in 586 BC.
 After the Israelite exiles returned to Palestine, the region began to be known as “Judea”.
 And the dispersed Israelites began to be known as “Judean”.
 Here’s the word in various languages:

 – Yehudi – Hebrew